SonarSource/mysql-migrator/develop.md

     ./mysql-migrator-1.0-SNAPSHOT/bin/mysql-migrator -help
     ./mysql-migrator-1.0-SNAPSHOT/bin/mysql-migrator -source path/to/config -target path/to/config

-## Adding support for SonarQube patch versions
+## Adding support for SonarQube 7.x versions

 One of the sanity checks before copying a database is to verify if the source and target databases have the expected tables for the given SonarQube version.
-The expected tables per version are hardcoded in TableListProvider.
+The expected tables per version are hardcoded in `TableListProvider`.

-When a patch version is released, for example 7.x.y for a base version 7.x, that version becomes the new recommended version for the 7.x series, and therefore the hardcoded version and table lists must be updated, *if the patch has added new database migrations*.
+When a new 7.x version is released, for example 7.8, that version becomes the new recommended version for the 7.x series, and therefore the hardcoded version and table lists must be updated.

-Example steps, for adding 6.7.7:
+Example steps, for adding 7.8:

-    tag=6.7.7
+    # set shell variable
+    tag=7.8

+    # baseline check before implementation: observe that in local tests that ITs are failing
+    ./gradlew clean build install
+    SQ_RUNTIME=$tag ./it/localrun.sh tmp/mysql.properties tmp/postgresql.properties

     # cd to a clone of sonarqube or sonar-enterprise that has $tag